vamseeachanta/worldenergydata/docs/bsee_data_AI.md

-#### Objective :
+#### Objective

 * For a given API well or block, get data from BSEE website and perform analysis that we have done back in 2022.

 * Then progress further to drilling statistics, well plans, risk, safety events etc.

 * Then I believe will allow people to use AI .

 a/ data method :

-legacy: download , new: hybrid (online primary, download secondary).
-This data as is not ready to unleash AI as SME (subject matter expert) interpretation is needed.
-This happens in the analysis portion below.
+legacy: download ,
+EnergyData:

+* Online query (Latest data)
+* Read ZIP file directly (Latest data)
+* downloading files, loading in database (chance of stale data) hybrid (online primary, download secondary).

 b/ data transformation: